DominusTrax/Roblox-Internal/README.md

 # Roblox Plugins
-This is a public list of all of roblox's plugins.
+This is a public list of all internal roblox things related.
 This is not auto-updated although I will update it every so often.
-I am not liable for what you do with these plugins and if you would like them taken down please open an issue and I will get back ASAP.
+I am not liable for what you do with these plugins or sources and if you would like them taken down please open an issue and I will get back ASAP.

 *all links temporarily lead to google.com*